-We can’t accept people with serious food allergies as our classes are too small to make alternate dishes with substitute ingredients.
+We are not able to accept people with serious food allergies as our classes are too small to make alternate dishes with substitute ingredients.
 Please be aware that soy sauce and miso contain gluten.

 Kei and Masako were in the Food Safari program which originally aired on SBS on Dec.
 5th.
 2007 and also repeated a few times since…

 We also run private Makimono (sushi roll) classes in your home.
 A minimum of five people is required for these classes.
-Please email Masako if you’d like to discuss.
+Please email Masako if you’d like to discuss details.

 For further information, please email masako or call 0418472597 (we’re in Sydney, Australia).